Skip to Content

 Click here to subscribe to our monthly “Best In Class” blog.

-**Ellis & Winters’s Best in Class Blog covers developments in class actions in courts across the United States, providing insights about their application to class-action practice that reach a global audience.**
+**Ellis & Winters’s Best in Class Blog covers developments in class actions in courts across the United States, focusing on insights for class-action defense.**

 February 17, 2022 Jeffrey Steven McConnell Warren